Establishes a television recycling and recovery program.

 (e) Any violation of the sales prohibitions of this chapter may be enjoined in an action brought by the attorney general in the name of the State.

-(f) If a covered television manufacturer fails to recycle its market share allocation, the department shall impose a penalty of fifty cents per pound for each pound not recycled.
+(f) If a covered television manufacturer fails to recycle its market share allocation, the department shall impose a penalty of 50 cents per pound for each pound not recycled.

-§ -8 Financial information; report. (a) Notwithstanding any law to the contrary, financial or proprietary information, including trade secrets, commercial information, and business plans submitted to the department under this chapter is confidential and exempt from public disclosure.
+§ -8 Financial information; report. (a) Notwithstanding any law to the contrary, financial or proprietary information, including trade secrets, commercial information, and business plans submitted to the department under this chapter is confidential and exempt from public disclosure to the extent permitted by chapter 92F.

 (b) The department shall compile the information submitted by covered television manufacturers and issue a report to the legislature no later than April 1, 2012, and annually each year thereafter.